 When the Commission determines that formal proceedings are in order, confidentiality ends.
 A formal proceeding is an adjudicative proceeding in which the judge is entitled to due process of law in the same manner as any person whose property rights are in jeopardy.
-The Commission seeks the appointment of a master by the Supreme Court.
+The Commission seeks the appointment of a special master by the Supreme Court (who is normally an active or retired district judge).
 After a public hearing, with the master presiding, the master makes findings of fact.
 The Commission may then dismiss the complaint, publicly censure the judge, or forward the findings with a recommendation for removal.
 Public censure following a formal proceeding is "tantamount to denunciation of the offending conduct," and a more severe action than remedial sanctions that may be issued prior to a formal proceeding.
 In the event of a recommendation for removal, the Texas Supreme Court appoints a seven-judge tribunal made up of justices from courts of appeal throughout Texas.
 Appeal from a decision of the tribunal is directly to the Texas Supreme Court, which considers the case under the substantial evidence rule.

-Section 33.038 of the Government Code provides for automatic removal of judges who are convicted or given deferred adjudication for felony offenses or misdemeanor offenses involving official misconduct.
+Section 33.038 of the Government Code provides for automatic removal of judges who are convicted or given deferred adjudication for felony offenses or specific misdemeanor offenses involving official misconduct.

 Judges who are removed or involuntarily retired may be prohibited from holding a judicial office in the future.
-In addition, district and appellate judges who are removed by the Commission may not be eligible for judicial retirement benefits.
+In addition, district and appellate judges who are removed by the Commission may not be eligible for judicial retirement benefits, even losing the contributions that the judge paid into the retirement system